hungryram/kaiyager/content/blog/what-is-the-appraisal-contingency.md

 featured_image = "https://res.cloudinary.com/hungryram19/image/upload/v1617835099/kai-yager/yager-team/jonathan-borba-BFY9WUBbazE-unsplash_dwkvrf.jpg"
 image_alt_tag = "appraisal"
 tags = ["buying"]
-title = "What is the Appraisal Contingency" url = "appraisal contingency" [search_engine_optimization] meta_description = "What is an Appraisal Contingency and the decision to waive or keep...
+title = "What is an Appraisal Contingency?" url = "appraisal contingency" [search_engine_optimization] meta_description = "What is an Appraisal Contingency and the decision to waive or keep...
 How to buy a home in a competitive market?
 What happens if the home appraises for less? "